The student will be able to reason about and solve one-variable equations and inequalities.

 • Graphs can be used to represent all of the possible solutions to a given situation.

-• Many problems encountered in everyday life can be solved using proportions, equations or inequalities.
+• Many problems encountered in everyday life can be solved using proportions, equations or

 • Students will solve one-step equations.